ErwanDavid/ufo-data-elk/README.md

 Centralise different source of UFO / UAP in the elastic stack to be able to enrich and visualise these data!

+See here a big map with color per UFO shape

 ![UFO report map](ressources/ufo_map2.png "UFO map")

 ## Prerequesites :